The siliqua Roman coin denomination in the fourth century AD.

 Victory standing right

-inscribing VOT/XX on shield help up by a captive
+inscribing VOT/XX on shield held up by a captive

 R in exergue.
 RIC Rome 59